 Probably the least spoken about point of difference between Protestants and Orthodox is the issue of guardian angels.
 As far as I know, Protestants do not reject the existence of guardian angels.
 The Scriptures appear to take their existence for granted (Matt 18:10, Acts 12:15).
 A first century BC Aramaic Targum (paraphrase of the Scriptures) also appears to make reference to a guardian angel in Gen 33:11.

 Yet, Protestants with good reason reject praying to guardian angels.
-The Scriptures are not clear about the practice nor is their many ancient attestations to the practice.
-Nevertheless, we do have two known prayers to guardian angels in Jewish and Christian sources from before the middle ages:
+The Scriptures are not clear about the practice nor are their many ancient attestations to the practice.
+Nevertheless, we do have three known prayers to guardian angels in Jewish and Christian sources from before the middle ages:

 - A Jewish prayer to a guardian angel before entering an unclean place (i.e. an outhouse).
 The dating of the prayer is the fourth century at the latest, as it quotes an early fourth century rabbi, Abaye, who responds to this prayer with one of his own.
 The prayer is recorded in Berakhot, which in its earliest forms was kept by the Essenes at Qumran before the time of Christ.
 (Source 1, Source 2)